mxstbr/mxstbr.com/src/pages/thoughts/tailwind.md

 Rather than taking two steps forward with Tailwind's system and one step backward with atomic CSS, let's take five steps forward.
 Together.

-[^1]: As always with performance there is a lot of nuance to this point.
-The first-paint with CSS-in-JS will always be faster as the critical CSS for the requested page is inlined into a `<style>` tag.
-This saves both an extra network request for the `.css` file as well as not shipping any CSS not used on that specific page.
-However, the JavaScript bundle includes the CSS-in-JS library, so the Time To Interactive might be slightly slower for small apps.
-However, at some point the size of the Tailwind-generated CSS file will outweigh any CSS-in-JS library, which doesn't grow in size.&nbsp;
+[^1]: CSS-in-JS automatically extracts the critical CSS for the requested page and inlines it into a `<style>` tag.
+That means the first-paint with CSS-in-JS will _always_ be faster as it saves both an extra network request for the `.css` file as well as sending less CSS code to the client.
+While the Time To Interactive for small apps will be slightly slower (as the JavaScript bundle includes the CSS-in-JS library you use) once your app grows the network request for the larger CSS file can outweigh any CSS-in-JS library and can cause a slower Time To Interactive as well.&nbsp;